The Refugees Initiative

 Priority 1

-1. Based on the theme that: some users want to save their local services, an insight is: to create a personal section in the app.
+1. Based on the theme that some users want to save their local services, an insight is: creating a personal section in the app.

 Priority 2

-1. Based on the theme that: one participant was skeptical about registering an account, and insight is: to make registration optional.
+1. Based on the theme, one participant was skeptical about registering an account, an insight is to make registration optional.

 Before-3 After-3